david-vanderson/dvui/readme-implementation.md

 - `refresh(window, ...)` is used outside the frame or from another thread
   - useful when a background thread needs to wake up the gui thread

 If you are getting unexpected frames, you can turn on refresh logging.
-Either using the button in the DVUI Debug window, or calling `Window.debugRefresh(true)`.
+Either using the button in the DVUI Debug window, or calling `Window.debug.logRefresh(true)`.
 When on, DVUI will log calls to `refresh` along with src info and widget ids to help debug where the extra frames are coming from.

 ## Animations
 `animation()` associates a value changing over time (represented by an `Animation` struct) with a widget id and key string.  `animationGet()` retrieves one if present.  `Animation.start_time` and `Animation.end_time` are offsets from the current frame time, and are updated each frame.